HelpAPaw/Website/README.md

 # Help a Paw Website
 ## Tools used to design site
 - Mobirise website designer tool app for PC/Mac (free version)
-- Free HTML Code Editor extension for Mobirise that let's you edit the source:  https://witsec.nl/extension-code-editor.html
+- Free HTML Code Editor extension for Mobirise that let's you edit the source:  https://witsec.nl/extension-code-editor.html in particular to edit signal.html and bulgarian version
+- Text editor comes in handy, in particular if you run into any trouble getting  signal.html and bulgarian version  (more on signal.html later)

 ## Services used to run site
 - Cloudflare:  CDN/web host  (free version)
 - Github (free version):  Where you are reading this now!
 While you can upload the website source directly to Cloudflare, you can't download it so it doesn't serve as a good home/shared space for the source.
 Its not as feature rich as well.
 Also, nice to have a backup/separate copy somewhere else.

+## Mobirise as a wysiwyg website design tool
+- Its free version is feature rich
+- It develops tight/fast html/css
+- With the exception of dealing with the signal.html files,  anyone proficient with word/excel/powerpoint can use Mobirise to improve the site.
+- The free version doesn't let us edit the html,  there is a workaround with the aformentioned free extension but not sure how robust that is yet
+- Mobirise doesn't let us do javascript
+- One page, signal.html (and the bulgarian version) have javascript so there is some special care and feeding required for this page (described at the bottom of this readme)

 ##  Structure of code here at git
 - The root folder cointains the published/rendered-if-you-will website files.
 This is what cloudflare serves up.